Marshmallows, graham crackers, chocolate — check! Bonfire — check! Now do I have a ghost story to tell you?

 The ghost town of Sandon; photo by Andrew Penner

 Sandon’s demise started in 1899 with a series of labour problems, a devastating downtown fire, declining metal prices and the exhaustion of several major mines.
 Today, you can still see the original city hall, historic homes, the Silversmith Generating Station, Steam Train Exhibit and Sandon Museum.

-Here’s a full list of all our Kootenay Ghost Towns; be sure to explore our unique Kootenay culture this summer.
+Here’s a full list of all our Kootenay Ghost Towns; be sure to explore our unique Kootenay historical culture.

 Story by KootRocks Staffer (Shannon Harrison).
 Top/cover by Andrew Penner at Fort Steele Heritage Town.